embEDUx/documentation/src/background/design.md

   require emulation because the CPU instructions must be translated before they can be run.

-In favor of speed, container technologies are chosen.
+In favor of speed, container technologies should be chosen as the base for the buildsystem.
+In environments where security is a high requirement, the containers can live inside a virtual machine, but that is beyond the design for the buildsystem itself.

+The choice of container technology still needs to be evaluated, but in favor of popularity Docker should be the main candidate.

 ## Extensibility